Meshroom is a free, open-source 3D Reconstruction Software based on AliceVision, a photogrammetry computer vision framework.

-Meshroom versions adapted on Qarnot:
+Meshroom versions supported on Qarnot:

 If you are interested in another version, please send us an email at email@example.com.